linsalrob/CoralImageAnalysis/CoralImageClassification/README.md

 - Missing critical files and information

 **v.3.0**
-- A continuation of the v.2.0. latest version as of July 2014
+- A continuation of the v.2.0. latest version as of August 2014
 - Includes bugfixes which make it usable
 - Altered structure for greater clarity
 - Packaged with files needed for execution